Best pound to rupee exchange rate: 1 GBP = 93.15 INR

 - Safe and reliable

 Compare today’s rates from providers who can send GPB to INR

 Exchange rate history: British pound to Indian rupee

 The past can be a good indicator of the future.
-Depending on sociopolitical atmosphere, interest and inflation rates, foreign trade, public debt, and export to import price ratios all influence exchange rates.
-Below you can find the average exchange rate for the past ten years.
+Depending on sociopolitical atmosphere, interest and inflation rates, foreign trade, public debt and export-to-import price ratios all influence exchange rates.
+Below you can find the average exchange rate for the past 10 years.